 The Frontline Health Workers Coalition represents a wealth of experience and expertise in improving health around the world.
 One of the most important lessons from across different sectors is the critical role that frontline health workers play, whether saving newborn lives, preventing and treating diseases such as AIDS or malaria, or teaching families proper nutrition and hygiene.
 This Coalition is dedicated to ensuring that these lessons and expertise are leveraged to shape the global health policies and programs of the world’s largest global health donor, the U.S. government.
-As the U.S. government’s Global Health Initiative (GHI) moves into the implementation phase, a coordinated advocacy approach is crucial to 1) articulating a strong, unified voice in support of the development of a frontline health worker strategy and to 2) effectively monitor the full impact and implementation of that strategy.
+The Coalition believes a coordinated advocacy approach is crucial to 1) articulating a strong, unified voice in support of the development of a frontline health worker strategy and to 2) effectively monitor the full impact and implementation of that strategy.

-The Frontline Health Workers Coalition is an action-oriented NGO coalition for coordinated U.S. advocacy.
-It strives to serve as both an advocate and technical support for the development of and implementation of a U.S. frontline health workforce strategy in the developing world through a range of planned advocacy activities, including: monitoring progress with the GHI in terms of a frontline health worker strategy development, policy and program implementation; maintaining a website and holding events and briefings to share information and facilitate communication; producing relevant and responsive reports; providing its collective expertise on draft GHI implementation plans; and gathering success stories to support the indispensable work of frontline health workers.
+The Frontline Health Workers Coalition is an action-oriented coalition of nongovernmental organizations or companies – both public and private – for coordinated U.S. advocacy.
+It strives to serve as both an advocate and technical support for the development of and implementation of a U.S. frontline health workforce strategy in developing countries through a range of planned advocacy activities..

 Is part of the Coalition’s work to coordinate programming, technical expertise or advocacy in the developing world?